What is a Customer Satisfaction Score (CSAT)?

 Customers will receive a survey asking if they were happy or satisfied with the service they received, to which they can respond positively or negatively.
 The customer chooses their response on a scale from bad (or not satisfied) to good (or satisfied).

 To calculate the CSAT score, subtract the % of customers who were unhappy from 100%.

 We calculate the CSAT score by the standard formula.

 The formula is (The total number of positive responses) ÷ (Number of total responses) x 100 = % of satisfied customers.

 You can define the positive responses in the SURVEYS section > RATING VALUE.
 For instance, we consider the score of 4 and 5 as good on the 5-point scale.

 What does a CSAT survey look like?

 You can send out an email with a survey after a ticket is closed, a call is ended, a chat is finished or a deal/order is closed.
-Or you can measure CSAT in every email interaction with your customers in the form of “instant ratings”.
+Or measure CSAT in every email interaction with your customers via survey in your email signature.